Louisiana Seafood Gumbo

 I discovered these high-quality Louisiana pre-made roux’s and they work just as good as making roux from scratch.
 Trust me…I would not lie to you.I have no vested interest in promoting these products other than they work and they’re a huge time saver.
 There’s no difference in the flavor or in the texture.
 The only difference is time…and these jarred roux’s are a timesaver!

 Once the broth is done, add in the okra.
-Let that cook for 5 minutes, then fresh shrimp (peeled and deveined) and fresh lump crab meat.
+Let that cook for a few minutes, then add the fresh shrimp (peeled and deveined) and fresh lump crab meat.
 Let that simmer for another 10 minutes, then your gumbo is ready!

 Seafood gumbo in large stockpot on stove.